DOI-USGS/ISIS3/README.md

     downloadIsisData base $ISISDATA

+> Note: For accessing ISIS Data for versions of ISIS prior to ISIS 4.1.0, you must download the `legacybase` area and not the base area when using this application as shown below:

+    downloadIsisData legacybase $ISISDATA
 ### Partial Download of Mission Specific Data

 There are many missions supported by ISIS.
 If you are only working with a few missions then you can save disk space by downloading only those specific data areas.
 If you want to limit the download even further, read the next section about the SPICE Web Service.
 Otherwise [jump](#Mission-Specific-Data-Downloads) to the mission specific sections.